brycewray/eleventy_solo/src/posts/2020/06/o-say-can-you-ci-cd.md

 ### Bitbucket?

 Perhaps you prefer Bitbucket over either GitHub or GitLab, and are wondering where all this "fun" is for you, too.
 Well, yes, there's a Bitbucket CI/CD setup, [Bitbucket Pipelines](https://bitbucket.org/product/features/pipelines).
-However, Bitbucket's limit for free users is normally even more austere than Netlify's: *fifty* build minutes per month.
+However, Bitbucket's limit for free users is normally even more austere than Netlify's: *fifty* build minutes per month, as shown in this [pricing page](https://bitbucket.org/product/pricing).

-Bitbucket temporarily [altered that](https://bitbucket.org/blog/limited-time-offers) to *500* minutes per month, but it's supposed to expire June 30, 2020.
-Given that Bitbucket's two main competitors are in the 2,000-per-month range, maybe this promotion will get extended.

-Still&nbsp;.&nbsp;.&nbsp;. if you want me to provide similar information for Bitbucket, too, let me know via [Twitter](https://twitter.com/BryceWrayTX) or [Mastodon](https://mastodon.technology/@BryceWrayTX) and I'll either update this post or write a follow-up.
+Still&nbsp;.&nbsp;.&nbsp;. if you want me to provide similar information for Bitbucket, too, let me know via [Twitter](https://twitter.com/BryceWrayTX) and I'll either update this post or write a follow-up.
 I am nothing if not accommodating to you, my few-but-beloved readers.

 ## Letting freedom ring